Yehezkiel01/CS3103_final/README.md

 The `setup_services.sh` will set up services on boot and also assign IP addresses to each node.

 The participant instructions are available in `Participant Instructions.pdf`.
-The `.gns3project` can be found in releases.
+The `.gns3project` can be found in releases [here](https://github.com/Yehezkiel01/CS3103_final/releases/tag/vFinal).